 Update as of October 25, 2014

 On the way home, I had my own share of panics and fears that came in aftershocks.
-The first that feared me was the possibility that the man has the intention to look and shut down the witnesses.
+The first that feared me was the possibility that the man has the intention to search and shut down all witnesses.
 I was the easiest to reach and recall because I wore a uniform.
 I pass by the area everyday.
 On the next day, I’m most likely to pass by the area at the same time.
 I also thought that since the incident happened within the premises of the mall, there might be CCTV cameras that caught all the witnesses.
 We might be summoned to become witnesses and I can’t anymore imagine the succeeding events.

-As I go to sleep, other thoughts keep plaguing me.
+As I go to sleep, other thoughts kept plaguing me.
 This was my first time to witness a crime that took away the life of another person.
 There were movies, drama series and true-to-life CCTV clips uploaded and shared in You Tube and social media.
 I was one of those people who felt pity for the victims and at some point, blame to the people who refused to help.
 My thoughts changed when everything happened right in front of my eyes.
 I wasn’t able to offer help because I feared for my life.
 It was my initial response and line of defense.
 I run away not because of selfishness.
 I also felt helplessness for myself.
 How can I defend myself to man whose motive and behavior I can’t understand.
 All I knew that time was I might be his next victim.
 These were my last thoughts before I finally fell to sleep.